Carnegie Mellon University

 To learn where your polling place is located, check out the Vote.org Polling Place Locator.
 Please make sure to check your polling place prior to election day.
 CMU residence halls and fraternity and sorority housing vote at four different locations.

-Take your ID Card
+Take Your ID Card

 Every state has different voter ID rules.
 VoteRiders provides voter ID assistance so that every American can cast a ballot that counts.
-Visit VoteRiders' Voter ID Guide shares the latest information about what's required for voting in person or by mail.
+VoteRiders' Voter ID Guide shares the latest information about what's required for voting in person or by mail.

 Get to Know Your Ballot